How To Fly Fish Cicada Hatches

 Beef Up Your Tippet

 You want a heavier leader or tippet than you would throw for other dry fly and surface presentations.
-Cicada patterns are large and wind resistant, and you’ll be targeting larger fish that are feeding aggressively.
+Cicada patterns are large and wind-resistant, and you’ll be targeting larger fish that are feeding aggressively.
 The presentation will have little relevance, fish are often fighting over these bugs, so use 3x tippet or heavier if needed.
+If you're still having trouble casting these bulkier flies, try shortening your leader from a 12-foot or 9-foot down about 3 feet.

 Give it a Twitch